Please ensure Javascript is enabled for purposes of website accessibility

 Carol Zimmerman

-Carol Zimmerman is the Director of Aging and Dementia Program’s at MAC Inc, the Area Agency on Aging on Maryland’s Lower Shore.
+Carol Zimmerman is the former Director of Aging and Dementia Program’s at MAC Inc, the Area Agency on Aging on Maryland’s Lower Shore.
 Prior to joining the MAC team, Carol served as the Eastern Shore Development and Community Relations Coordinator for the Greater Maryland Chapter of the Alzheimer’s Association.
 Carol is a graduate of the University of Arizona College of Nursing.
 Prior to moving to Maryland, Carol was the managing partner of a public relations and consulting firm in Arizona, served as the Chief of Staff for the Mayor of Tucson, and was the director of Development for a private school.
 She brings a wealth of experience in managing large projects, organizational and strategic planning, and public/media relations.
 Carol is a community educator, trained in many of the Alzheimer’s Association’s national educational programs for use in both training staff and volunteers and for caregiver and community education.